wellnessliving/wl-sdk/README.md

 When you are ready to switch to production, change your connection configuration class to inherit from `\WellnessLiving\Config\WlConfigProduction` (by default it inherits `\WellnessLiving\Config\WlConfigStaging`) which leads to staging.

+## Notes about our release rollout process

+We have three development branches:

+* Trunk
+* Staging
+* Production

+Trunk is where our development team develops new features.
+Most changes are made in the trunk.

+For about 2 weeks before release to production, staging is recreated from the trunk.
+Staging is used by our QA team to find bugs.
+Also, we use staging to present our new features to our customers so that they may be sure that new features work as they expect before those features come to production.

+**Important note:** Our API and SDK is subject to change at any time without additional notices.

+Look after changes in SDK repository to see if there are some incompatible changes.

+It is required that you write integration tests so that you may be sure that your application is fully compatible with our new version of SDK and staging.

+Make sure that you get notifications about when a staging was recreated from trunk so that you can run your integration tests and fix all incompatibilities.